Best Pork Cut For Pulled Pork

 Buying the Meat

 The first steps to making great barbeque, whether you decide to use pork shoulder or boston butt, is to make sure that you are buying top quality meat.
 Examine the marbling of the meat, as well as the completeness of the cut.
-By completeness, I mean if the piece of pork has been cut; that could affect cooking times even between two similarly sized pieces of meat.
+By completeness, I mean if the piece of pork has been cut into smaller pieces; that could affect cooking times even between two similarly sized pieces of meat.
 Also, avoid any meat where the fat cap is overly pronounced.

 Once you get home, it is time to prep the meat.
 A number of barbeque pros swear by injections, but it is really a matter of personal taste.
 Others will suggest brining or even dry brining the pork.
 While that is up for debate, you should absolutely give the meat a dry rub.
 This can be bought through a vendor, or you can make your own.
 This is a great opportunity to play with flavors to find out what works well, though be advised that something built for the fattiness of a boston butt may not match the texture of a pork shoulder, and vice versa.

 Almost as important as the rub is how heat is applied.
 For starters, none of us what our pork to taste like lighter fluid, so it is best to find another way to light the charcoal.
 Speaking of charcoal, make sure that you are using natural charcoal; that meat is going to be exposed to the wood and fumes for hours, so while briquettes may work well for a hamburger, they could negatively affect your pork.